GED Testing Information

 How to Prepare

-A minimum score of 410 on each section with an overall minimum average of 450 and a total minimum score of 2250 is required to pass the GED.
+A minimum score of 150 on each section is required to pass the GED examination.